go-distributed/epaxos_old/doc/instance_state_machine.md

 - *timeout*, happens when timeout in waiting for replies.
 - *< N/2 preAccept*, happens when in preparing, less than N/2 replica reply preAccept messages.
 - *>= N/2 preAccept*, happens when in preparing, majority reply preAccept messages.
+- *all noop*, happens when all prepare replies of no-op commands.
 - *majority agree*, happens when >= N/2 replica agree on the message you sent.
 - *receive < XXX >*, happens when receiving message of < XXX > type.